afni/nifti_docs/pages/fields_nifti1.rst

 These pages provide a "clickable" index to that information, and some links to additional information.

+See also this PDF description of NIFTI-1 data: :download:`The NIfTI-1 Data Format <media/TheNIfTI1Format2004.pdf>`.

 .. list-table:: **struct nifti_1_header: 348 bytes total**
    :header-rows: 1